needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/affordance-system.md

 The [XR Interactable Affordance State Provider](xr-interactable-affordance-state-provider.md) connects to an interactable component and reads the interaction state as it changes (Hover, Select, or Activate) to determine and provide the appropriate [Affordance State](xref:UnityEngine.XR.Interaction.Toolkit.AffordanceSystem.State.AffordanceStateShortcuts) to any affordance receivers subscribed to this particular provider.
 It is also possible to update an affordance state directly from a script without the need for checking the state of an interactable, such as through a network synchronization script.
 Writing a custom provider is also possible, extended the possibilities to use the affordance system for non-interactable objects as well.

+Note that if you are using click animations for Selected or Activated states, affordance transitions won't be propagated until after the animation is completed.

 ## Affordance receivers

 Affordance receivers are components that receive `Affordance State` change events and then perform specific effects using the referenced theme or configuration.
 Many affordance receivers handle animating tweens to achieve specific visual effects.
 There are various affordance receiver components for different primitive data types, such as `Color` or `Vector3` or `Float`.
 Custom affordance receivers can also be built to achieve a variety of effects depending on the properties you wish to enhance on or around a given object.